wrobstory/brickline/README.md

 cargo build --release
 ```

-The resulting binary will be at `target/release/brickline`
+The resulting binary will be at `target/release/brickline`.

+I'm hoping to have Github binaries and a homebrew package available soon.